testing-library/react-testing-library/README.md

 Learn more about how Jest mocks work from my blog post:
 ["But really, what is a JavaScript mock?"](https://blog.kentcdodds.com/but-really-what-is-a-javascript-mock-10d060966f7d)

+**What if I want to verify that an element does NOT exist?**

+You typically will get access to rendered elements using the `getByTestId` utility.
+However, that function will throw an error if the element isn't found.
+If you want to specifically test for the absence of an element, then you should use the `queryByTestId` utility which will return the element if found or `null` if not.

 **I don't want to use `data-testid` attributes for everything.
 Do I have to?**

 Definitely not.
 That said, a common reason people don't like the `data-testid`